Person County DWI Court Process

 A third DUI offense in North Carolina can be charged as a felony, carrying even more severe penalties.

-• Jail Time: [Potential for multiple years in prison]
+• Jail Time: A third DUI offense in North Carolina carries the potential for multiple years in prison.

 Court Programs in Person County